Emily Skinner (actress, born 1970): Biography

 At the Kennedy Center she appeared in Merrily We Roll Along and Company during the 2002 Sondheim Celebration, played Agnes Gooch in Mame (2006), starred in their production of Cat on a Hot Tin Roof (2004), and has performed in concert there in the Barbara Cook Spotlight Series twice.

 She toured the U.S. in 2004 and 2005 in the Disney revue On the Record.

 Elsewhere, she has appeared regionally in leading roles at The Long Wharf Theatre, American Conservatory Theater, Alliance Theatre, Old Globe (in San Diego), Ford's Theatre, St. Louis MUNY, Lyric Theatre of Oklahoma, Bucks County Playhouse, Hangar Theatre, Virginia Repertory Theatre, and numerous others.

 Skinner has performed at the Signature Theatre, Arlington, Virginia, in the U.S. premiere of The Witches of Eastwick in 2007, and in the new musical Ace in 2008.
 She played the title role in Dirty Blonde at the Hangar Theatre, Ithaca, New York, in June 2009, and was in the same play at Signature Theatre later that year.
 She then went on to play Mrs. Lovett in a well-received production of Sweeney Todd at the Lyric Theatre in Oklahoma in 2009. as well as Ursula in The Little Mermaid.

 In November 2012 she originated the starring role of Adelaide, a diva mouse, in The Great American Mousical directed by Julie Andrews based on her book, at the Norma Terris Theatre at Goodspeed Musicals in Chester, Connecticut.
 She created the role of Monique McCandless in the Stephen King, John Mellencamp, T-Bone Burnett "Southern Gothic" musical Ghost Brothers of Darkland County at both the Alliance Theatre in 2012 and on a national 21-city tour, starting in Bloomington, Indiana in October 2013, which consisted of storytelling, music, and singing.

 In 2015, she played the roles of Charlotte in A Little Night Music at the American Conservatory Theater, San Francisco and Sandra in Big Fish at the Lyric Theatre of Oklahoma in July 2015.

-In November 2019, Skinner participated in The Sundance Institute's first all-woman developmental lab retreat for what would become Shaina Taub's Suffs (musical).
+In November 2019, Skinner participated in The Sundance Institute's first all-woman developmental lab retreat for what would become Suffs.
 Her Stepmother was lauded as a scene stealer in the COVID-delayed (originally scheduled for 2019) world premiere of the Broadway-bound Britney Spears musical, Once Upon a One More Time, in December 2021.

-She appeared as Matron Mama Morton in The Muny's 2022 production of Chicago (musical) and received accolades for her turn as Desiree Armfelt in Barrington Stage Company's A Little Night Music.
+She appeared as Matron Mama Morton in The Muny's 2022 production of Chicago and received accolades for her turn as Desiree Armfelt in Barrington Stage Company's A Little Night Music.

+In April 2025, Boston's Huntington Theatre announced that Skinner would lead the cast of The Light in the Piazza.